 Features & Amenities

-The park is home to the Eloise Butler Wildflower Garden and Bird Sanctuary where you’ll find more than 500 plant species and 130 bird species.
-A one-way trail with signs leads the way through the Garden.
-The trail is approximately 1 mile long and includes steep hills and uneven terrain.
+The park is home to the Eloise Butler Wildflower Garden and Bird Sanctuary where you’ll find more than 600 plant species and 130 bird species.
+The narrow, winding trails of the Garden lead you through a variety of habitats in hilly terrain.
+The trail is over one mile in length, but there are multiple routes for shorter or longer walks.
 Plan to spend 30 min to an hour exploring the beautiful gardens.

 Wirth Lake Beach